 Sense of celebration about who we are

-A big part of the program is trying to give the children an understanding that it is normal and perfectly OK for these changes to be occurring.
-We aim to give them a frame of reference and to identify supports for themselves during this time.
+The program is giving the participants an understanding that it is normal and perfectly OK for these changes to be occurring.
+We aim to provide them with a frame of reference and to identify support for themselves during this time.